 - Location 2: Non-line of sight to router, bedroom, one floor up

-- Location 3: Non-line of sight to router, driveway in front of attached garage, same level
+- Location 3: Non-line of sight to router, bedroom, one floor up, end of house

-- Location 4: Non-line of sight to router, near end of backyard, one floor down
+- Location 4: Non-line of sight to router, bedroom, one floor down

-- Location 5: Non-line of sight to router, open area, one floor down
+- Location 6: Non-line of sight to router, attached garage, one floor down

 1. Introduction, Packaging, Specifications